tfrce/stopwatchingus/_posts/2013-10-17-fight-surveillance-with-9-lines-of-code.markdown

 <h3 style="margin-bottom:15px">Technical implementation:</h3>

 Our geolocation service uses multiple load-balanced Rackspace servers, each of which runs a node.js-based IP geolocation service.
-Rackspace were kind enough to donate hosting for the project.
+Rackspace was kind enough to donate hosting for the project.
 The javascript itself is served via Cloudfront.

 Some details on when the banner is served: